Life of Code

 The narrator states the turning point; an illegal immigrant, without any money of his own, stole someone’s code, which just so happened to be one of the unlucky codes to be generated on random, carrying the ‘prize’ of having one’s tongue chipped.
 By chance, the law of the land also stated that having one’s tongue chipped was the punishment for stealing a code.
-The people of Zagor saw this as a sign that the GGA of © wasn’t generating codes at random, and they won their right to be automatically entered into the code generating system.
+The people of Argo saw this as a sign that the GGA of © wasn’t generating codes at random, and they won their right to be automatically entered into the code generating system.

 The States which ran the GGA of © became, in a sense, The Company™, because it had power over every single citizen, as everyone was a participant in the Great-Give-Away.

-The extremes between nice prizes and nasty surprises, as it were, became more pronounced: at one end, a lucky winner might be promoted to the highest office in Zagorsk (Capital) while at the other end, they might be killed.
+The extremes between nice prizes and nasty surprises, as it were, became more pronounced: at one end, a lucky winner might be promoted to the highest office in Agorsk (Capital) while at the other end, they might be killed.